friends-of-presta/security-advisories/_posts/2023-10-25-opartlimitquantity.md

 * It’s recommended to upgrade to the latest version of the module **opartlimitquantity**.
 * Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
-* Change the default database prefix `ps_` by a new longer arbitrary prefix.
-Nethertheless, be warned that this is useless against blackhat with DBA senior skilled because of a design vulnerability in DBMS
+* Change the default database prefix `ps_` with a new longer arbitrary prefix.
+However, be warned that this is useless against blackhat with DBA senior skills because of a design vulnerability in DBMS
-* Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.
+* Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these sets of rules.

 ## Timeline